 Despite my best efforts, I seemed to always end up with her at my appointments.
 Thankfully we got to know each other a bit, and it turned out she was friendlier than she first appeared.
 But… like I said, she went by the book.

 When I was 39 weeks pregnant with no signs of labor, she told me that she wouldn’t let me go past 41 weeks.
-That it was unsafe for the baby not only because he would get bigger, but because the risk for meconium aspiration increases drastically after the 41 week mark.
+That it was unsafe for the baby not only because he would get bigger, but because the risk for meconium aspiration increases drastically after the 41-week mark.
 I didn’t remember the other two OB’s getting all worked up about that even when I was headed to 42 weeks.
 All they wanted was another ultrasound and a non-stress test… no big deal.
 Here, she was talking about giving me drugs to make me go into labor which would mean being strapped to the bed and having major contractions caused by strong drugs.
 I knew that I wouldn’t be able to do a natural labor if I were induced.

 I decided to look into it myself.
 I did find some studies showing the meconium aspiration increasing, but the findings varied across the different studies and articles I read.
 It also didn’t seem to be as big of a deal as she’d made it out to be.
 I talked to some of my natural mama friends who’d had late labors, some with meconium births, some without.
-None of them ended up having babies with major problems afterwards.
+None of them ended up having babies with major problems afterward.
 I decided that overall (and since Judah was 2 weeks late without meconium) that it was a chance I was willing to take.
 I saw more problems stemming from the induction than the risk for meconium and large birth weight.

 Not Seeing Eye To Eye

 I politely told her that I’d decline it, and she said that it was the practices rule.
 I explained that it wasn’t their rule 2 years ago, and she said in her very authoritative voice that it was now.
 I told her that I was totally against being induced, but I’d be happy to have another ultrasound and a non-stress test.
 She decided to go ahead and schedule them to see what they said.
 She also gave me all the normal tips for getting labor going… spicy food, lots of walking, sex, etc. to try.
 I have to give her some credit.
-She was trying to be helpful, but in her mind… I was being induced.
+She was trying to be helpful but in her mind… I was being induced.